Kubernetes Patterns 2nd Edition Reading Group Report

 The following comments were particularly impressive:

 Both patterns are topics closely related to CI/CD design and team operational policies.
-It was a great achievement to be able to discuss not only individual options as knowledge but also how to apply them to our own operations.
+It was a great achievement to be able to discuss not only the individual options but also how they can be applied to our own operations.

 Part 5

-In the fifth part, "Security Patterns," basic policies and practical examples for safely operating applications on Kubernetes were introduced from various perspectives.
-Based on perspectives such as minimizing the attack surface, protecting confidential information, and access control, security design concepts and actual issues were clearly organized, and much of the content was immediately usable in the field.
+Part 5, "Security Patterns," introduced basic principles and practical examples for safely running applications on Kubernetes from various perspectives.
+Based on perspectives such as minimizing the attack surface, protecting confidential information, and access control, security design concepts and actual challenges were clearly organized, and much of the content was immediately applicable in the field.

-The discussion focused in particular on the following points:
+The discussion focused particularly on the following points:

-- Regarding secret management, there are many options such as Sealed Secret, Vault, and CSI Driver, but the complexity of operation is a bottleneck for all of them, and there was agreement that it is an area that "people don't want to do but can't avoid."
+• Regarding secret management, there are many options such as Sealed Secret, Vault, and CSI Driver, but the complexity of operation can be a bottleneck for all of them, and there was agreement that it is an area that "we don't want to do but can't avoid."

 Part 6